 Different active areas, housing materials, input sizes, bundle lengths, and configurations can be manufactured.
 Sealing for wet environment, high heat, and special materials for corrosive applications in machine vision lighting are also available options.

-FTI backlights are preferred for Machine vision lighting applications because the light guide is made from glass fibers.
-This feature optimizes the flexibility of the bundle and maximizes temperature resistance when coupled to high output Pulsed Xenon strobes, a common application in high speed Machine Vision lighting applications.
+FTI backlights are preferred for Machine vision applications because the light guide is made from glass fibers.
+This feature optimizes the flexibility of the bundle and maximizes temperature resistance when coupled to high output Pulsed Xenon strobes, a common application in high speed Machine Vision applications.
 (The most powerful strobes will melt the plastic fiber input of some manufacturers’ products).